 Frequently asked questions about celebrities who bought homes in Portugal

-What celebrities bought homes in Portugal?
+What famous people live in Portugal?

 The following celebrities bought homes in Portugal: Madonna, John Malkovich, Michael Fassbender, Scarlet Johansson, Sven-Goran Eriksson, Bonnie Tyler, Christian Louboutin, plus more.